Howdy.

 Tier 2: Ramunap Red

-Tier 3: ub Control
+Tier 3: Control

-Prior to US Nationals it seemed like Temur Energy was the best deck much like previous Rogue Refiner shells. ub Control plays plenty of answers to the threats of Temur Energy and doesn’t have the ability to easily answer multiple creatures.
-These control decks can’t cover all of their bases and players have decided to attack ub with wb tokens.
+Prior to US Nationals it seemed like Temur Energy was the best deck much like previous Rogue Refiner shells.
+Control plays plenty of answers to the threats of Temur Energy and doesn’t have the ability to easily answer multiple creatures.
+These control decks can’t cover all of their bases and players have decided to attack with tokens.

 The tokens strategies have popped up to take advantage of Blue decks playing Essence Scatters and expensive spot removal.
-The control opponent won’t be able to interact with a resolved Hidden Stockpile. ub can easily be displaced by wu Approach as they can win through inevitability from Tokens.
+The control opponent won’t be able to interact with a resolved Hidden Stockpile. can easily be displaced by Approach as they can win through inevitability from Tokens.

 Tokens also gets to effortlessly play anti-Red cards such as Sacred Cat and Anointer Priest.